Qiskit/pauli-propagation/README.md

 ``propagate_through_rotation_gates``: As the Pauli operator, $\tilde{O}$, is propagated under the action of a sequence of $N$ Pauli rotation gates, it will grow as $\mathcal{O}(2^{N})$.
-To control the growth of the operator, it is truncated after application of each gate, which introduces some error proportional to the magnitudes of the truncated terms' coefficients.
+To control the memory usage, the operator is truncated after application of each gate, which introduces some error proportional to the magnitudes of the truncated terms' coefficients.
 The runtime and memory requirements are generally linear in the size of the evolved operator and the number of gates.